-Please note that this show has been rescheduled with the date TBA: all tickets will be honored for the rescheduled date.
+Please note that this show has been rescheduled from 4/24, all tickets from the original date will be honored.

 Renowned for his eloquent Americana style, engaging live shows, and off-the-cuff clever observations, John Craigie carries on the legacy of classic singer-songwriters, while blazing a trail of his own.

 Recently, that trail twisted and turned into new territory for the Portland, OR performer who The Stranger appropriately dubbed, “the lovechild of John Prine and Mitch Hedberg.”
 His music speaks loud to both audiences and fellow artists.
 Todd Snider notably hand-delivered a gift on-stage, and Chuck Norris has sent fan mail.
 His fifth full-length album, No Rain, No Rose boasted two collaborations with Gregory Alan Isakov, namely “I Am California” and “Highway Blood.”
 Both quickly cracked One Million Spotify streams and counting, as his knack for a captivating narrative and rustic aural palettes powered the 13-track offering together.